 Figure 2.
 Latitude-longitude phase composite (phases 0 to 11 as labelled) of IMF13: shading for SSTs, contours for thermocline depth (contour interval is the same as in the colourbar with solid contours representing positive values, dashed contours negative values), and arrows for τ_x (the scale is shown in the bottom left corner of panels for phases 10,11).
-All data is standardised and all fields were composited based on the phase of the PC1 of the combined field SST (Niño3) index.
+All data is standardised and all fields were composited based on the phase of the SST (Niño3) index.